 Safety Shoes are historically any shoe which is built with a safety toe.
 Originally, these were made of steel and called “Steel Toes”, but now, we have safety shoes made with Aluminum Alloy, Composite Material, and Carbon Fiber (new) safety toes.
 These Safety Shoes were originally built to just protect toes and were tested to the ANSI (American National Standards Institute) standards, but then the safety shoe standards were moved to the ASTM (American Standards for Testing and Materials).

-Now I also have a similar term, “Safe Shoes” that I use to describe shoes built for specific safety needs that don’t have a safety toe.
+There is also a similar term, “Safe Shoes” that is used to describe shoes built for specific safety needs that don’t have a safety toe.
 Those include Slip-Resistant and Static Dissipating “soft toe” shoes.